cybex-gmbh/transmorpher/README.md

 Video transcoding is handled as an asynchronous task.
 The client will receive the information about the transcoded video as soon as it completes.
 For this, a signed request is sent to the client.

-Since video transcoding is a complex task it may take some time to complete.
+Since video transcoding is a complex task, it may take some time to complete.
 The client will also be notified about failed attempts.

 To publicly access a video, the client name, the identifier and a format have to be specified.
 There are different formats available: